eead-csic-compbio/barley-agroclimatic-association/README.md

 **Downloads**

-It is possible to get the complete dataset and source code by cloning the GitHub repository; note that it takes 783MB.
+It is possible to get the complete dataset and source code by downloading the release (143MB) or cloning the GitHub repository (783MB).

 **Dependencies**

-Besides [bayenv2](https://gcbias.org/bayenv) and a few Perl scripts, included in this repository, these protocols require a few R packages which must be installed to reproduce the results:
+Besides [bayenv2](https://gcbias.org/bayenv), [LFMM](http://membres-timc.imag.fr/Olivier.Francois/lfmm) and a few Perl scripts, included in this repository, these protocols require a few R packages which must be installed to reproduce the results:

 [LDcorSV](https://cran.r-project.org/web/packages/LDcorSV/index.html),
 [ape](https://cran.r-project.org/package=ape),